 - You can plug a power bank into the USB-C port, but then you lose the recorder’s battery meter.
 Sufficient power banks are big, require mounting somewhere, and you’re putting a lot of faith in a flimsy USB connector.

-I’m working on a solution using two flat lithium-ion batteries that will be attached to the top of the recorder, so the footprint remains small and it only gains about 10mm in thickness.
-I’ll add updates as it develops.
+In April 2020 I made a DIY battery backpack using two flat lithium-ion batteries attached to the bottom of the recorder, so the footprint remains small and it only gains about 11mm in thickness.

 Basic / Custom / Advanced Modes